GordonVi/win2s3/README.md

 # Give me a quick list of how to setup AWS S3 and this script from scratch

 - #### Sign up for AWS with a credit card at https://aws.amazon.com/resources/create-account/
   - Setup MFA (Multi Factor Authorization with Google Authenticator)
   - _Highly Recommended.
 Set up "AWS Budgets"_

 - #### Create a user
   - _Highly Recommended to name the user something like "service-win2s3"_
   - Create a Key / Secret for API access

 - #### In AWS, go to the S3 Section
   - Create a bucket.
 _I recommend having a common prefix for your backup buckets with 2 dashes.
 Like "win2s3--"_
   - Disable ACLs
   - Block all public access
   - Enable Bucket Versioning
   - Disable encryption.
 (I haven't worked that into this script.
 It is possible to do)
   - Advanced > Object Lock.
 You should enable this.
 This prevents a hacker from deleting your data if they get onto your PC and steal your AWS key/secret.

 - #### Create an IAM policy (permissions) with the policy template from above

-#### Create a policy

 ## In AWS > IAM > Policies.